mathe00/obsidian-plugin-python-bridge/README.md

 -   **⚙️ Script-Specific Settings in Obsidian UI**: Define configuration options (like API keys, toggles, dropdowns, numbers) directly within your Python script.
 These settings automatically appear in the Obsidian "Python Bridge" settings tab, allowing users to configure your script's behavior without editing code.
 Your script can then easily retrieve the user-set values.
 This makes your Python scripts feel like native Obsidian plugins!
 (See highlight below)
 -   **🚀 Graphical `input()` in Obsidian via Modals**: Create **modal dialogs** in Obsidian to collect data from the user directly within the interface, similar to Python's `input()` but graphical.
 (See highlight below)
 -   **🔔 Native Obsidian Notifications**: Display notifications directly within Obsidian, making it more integrated and fluid compared to terminal outputs.
 -   **📝 Access/Modify Active Note & Selection**: Easily get content, frontmatter, path, or title of the currently open note, and get or replace selected text in the editor.
+Get basic editor context (cursor position, line count).
--   **📂 Vault Interaction**: Get the vault path, list all notes, open specific notes, read/modify any note's content or frontmatter (by path).
+-   **📂 Vault Interaction & File Management**: Get the vault path, list all notes, open specific notes, read/modify any note's content or frontmatter (by path). **Create, check existence, rename, delete notes and folders.
+List folder contents.** Get outgoing links from a note.
+-   **ℹ️ Obsidian Context**: Get the current Obsidian language setting, vault name, and theme mode (light/dark).
 -   **🛡️ Environment Checks & Guidance**: Automatically checks for Python and required libraries (`requests`, `PyYAML`) on startup and provides clear notifications if something is missing.
 -   **💻 Cross-Platform**: Works reliably on Windows, macOS, and Linux thanks to HTTP communication and robust Python detection.
 -   **🌐 Internationalized Interface**: Plugin UI (settings, commands, notices) available in multiple languages.